Top 20 Tips on How to Prevent Immigration Fraud

 The result of your immigration application cannot be guaranteed.
 The decision for any immigration application is up to the visa officer.
 You will not know the outcome of your application until you receive a written decision from the visa officer.

-Beware if you are told that your practitioner knows someone in the Immigration Department that can help with your immigration application.
+Beware if the person you are considering hiring for immigration services mentions that they know someone in the Immigration Department that can help with your immigration application.

-Your practitioner may know someone in the Immigration Department however, the visa officer processing your application must make his/her own independent decision based on the merit of your case (the strength of the reason for your application with supporting evidence and documents).
+The visa officer processing your application makes their own independent decision based on the merit of your case (the strength of the reason for your application with supporting evidence and documents).
 No one can influence the outcome of any application.

-Always check to make sure your immigration consultant is in good standing on ICCRC’s website.
+Always check to make sure your Immigration Consultant is in good standing on ICCRC’s online public register.

-Before starting your application process with a Regulated Canadian Immigration Consultant (RCIC), you should check that the RCIC has an ‘active’ status on ICCRC’s membership list.
-This means that they are a member in good standing who can offer you immigration advice in exchange for a fee.
+Before starting your application process with an Immigration Consultant, you should check that they have an ‘active’ status on ICCRC’s online public registeronline public register.
+This means that they are in good standing and can offer you immigration advice in exchange for a fee.

-If your RCIC has a status of Revoked or Suspended, then he/she is not currently authorized to represent your immigration case.
+If your Immigration Consultant has a status of Revoked or Suspended, then they are not currently authorized to represent your immigration case.

-The ICCRC Corporate Logo can only be used by ICCRC staff.
+The ICCRC Corporate Logo (see left corner of this webpage) can only be used by ICCRC staff.
 Regulated Canadian Immigration Consultants (RCICs) cannot use the ICCRC Corporate Logo.
-RCICs have a special Member Insignia.
+RCICs have the special Member Insignia below.

-Make sure your Regulated Canadian Immigration Consultant has Error and Omissions insurance.
+Make sure your Immigration Consultant has Error and Omissions insurance.

-All Regulated Canadian Immigration Consultants (RCICs) in good standing require Error and Omissions (E&O) insurance.
-E&O insurance is a mandatory requirement under the ICCRC membership fees.
+All licensed Immigration Consultants require Error and Omissions (E&O) insurance.

-Beware if your RCIC demonstrates an apparent lack of knowledge when you ask specific questions about immigration or ICCRC’s Code of Professional Ethics.
+Beware if the person you are considering hiring for immigration services demonstrates an apparent lack of knowledge when you ask specific questions about immigration or ICCRC’s Code of Professional Ethics.

-Beware if your practitioner encourages you to lie on your immigration application.
+Beware if you are encouraged to lie on your immigration application.

 If you lie on your immigration application, you are committing misrepresentation.
-The penalty for misrepresentation is a ban from submitting any type of application to Canada for a period of 5 years.
+The penalty for misrepresentation is a ban from submitting any type of application to Canada for a period of five years.
 This will be part of your immigration record and may affect your ability to apply for any application to Canada.
-If your practitioner tells you to lie, then he/she is not acting truthfully, and is putting you at risk.